isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-rediffusions-golden-years.md

 <img src="/images/Vol-15-issue-4/rediffusions-golden-years/Small%20Radio.JPG">
 <div style="background-color: white;">
 A Rediffusion set from the 1950s.
 The radio service was transmitted via cable.
 Courtesy of National Museum of Singapore, National Heritage Board.
 An undated recording session in progress at a Rediffusion studio.
-Image reproduced from Rediffusion Singapore, photographs, circa 1948–1987.
+Image reproduced from *Rediffusion Singapore, photographs, circa 1948–1987*.
 (Call no.: RCLOS 384.540655957 RED)
 </div>

 Rediffusion became popular at a time when the majority of Singaporeans lived in rural areas and  not many households could afford a television set.
 Besides, Rediffusion triumphed over the  state-owned broadcaster because it had a clear advantage over conventional radio services  operated  by   the  state.[^6]